 When making the run from the Oxnard/Ventura area, I recommend heading for a point a few miles south of the Anacapa Light.
 It’s a bit longer than a straight shot, but it gets you clear of the Coastwise Traffic Lane and keeps you clear.

 We’ve been fortunate on our trips south and have had great visibility, in fact, at midpoint we could see Anacapa and Santa Barbara Islands simultaneously.
 On the way home we could see ALL of the northern Channel Islands at one time.
 Obviously, you can’t expect that and must anticipate low visibility and be aware that not all big shipping is necessarily in the lanes.
 A sharp visual lookout is essential and a radar – particularly a MARPA equipped radar – make the trip a lot less hazardous.
-Of course, if we had AIS, we’d monitor that as well.
+Of course, we keep a sharp eye on our new AIS.

 With the excellent visibility we enjoyed, identifying landmarks was easy.
 Here’s a view of our approach.
 We’re coming in from the north and plan to circle the island to the west.
 The hill to the left (east) is the one in the center of the north coast on the chart.
 The Gibralter-shaped hill to the right is the one on the SW coast and the final hill is Sutil Island.